BrianHicks/brianthicks.com/content/post/sets-balancing-rotation.md

 ```

 `tree` takes a head and two subtrees, and returns the new tree with the right height.
-The calculation here is just like I said above: we add one to the height of the tallest subtree.
+The calculation here is like I said above: we add one to the height of the tallest subtree.

 There are a couple more minor changes here (`singleton` now sets height to `1`.)
 The big change we'll need is to make `insert` use the new `tree` constructor to keep our heights correct: